Economy of Iran: History since the 1979 Islamic revolution

-Prior to 1979, Iran developed rapidly.
+Prior to 1979, Iran developed rapidly, as surging global oil revenues in the 1970s flooded the country with capital, with rapid GDP and per-capita income expansion.
 Traditionally agricultural, by the 1970s, the country had undergone significant industrialization and modernization.
 The pace slowed by 1978 as capital flight reached $30 to $40 billion 1980-US dollars just before the revolution.
+Furthermore, economic prosperity heavily favored urban elites, leaving many rural and traditional communities marginalized.
+The Shah's earlier land reforms upended traditional rural economies and forced massive, unplanned migration to the cities, forcing migrants into settlements without water or electricity.
+These deeply religious rural migrants faced extreme poverty while living right next to the wealthy, Westernized elite.
+Known as the Mostazafin (the oppressed), the marginalized population became the muscle of the street protests against the monarchy, mobilized by the Islamic clergy's promises of social justice.

-Following the nationalizations in 1979 and the outbreak of the Iran–Iraq War, over 80% of the economy came under government control.
+Following the revolution, subsequent nationalizations of industries in 1979 and the outbreak of the Iran–Iraq War, over 80% of the economy came under government control.
 The eight-year war with Iraq claimed at least 300,000 Iranian lives and injured more than 500,000.
 The cost of the war to Iran's economy was some $500 billion.

-After hostilities ceased in 1988, the government tried to develop the country's communication, transportation, manufacturing, health care, education and energy sectors, including its prospective nuclear power facilities, and began integrating its communication and transportation systems with those of neighboring states.
+After hostilities ceased in 1988, the government tried to develop the country's communications, transportation, manufacturing, health care, education and energy sectors, including its prospective nuclear power facilities, and began integrating its communication and transportation systems with those of neighboring states.

-The government's long-term objectives since the revolution were stated as economic independence, full employment, and a comfortable standard of living but Iran's population more than doubled between 1980 and 2000 and its median age declined.
+The government's long-term objectives since the revolution were stated as economic independence, full employment, and a comfortable standard of living but Iran's population had more than doubled between 1980 and 2000 and its median age declined.
 Although many Iranians are farmers, agricultural production has consistently fallen since the 1960s.
 By the late 1990s, Iran imported much of its food.
 At that time, economic hardship in the countryside resulted in many people moving to cities.